 Turner County, Georgia is proud of its peanuts.
 Steeped in history, a flagship industry, and of course delicious, the peanut is something of a celebrity in this rural locale.

-The monument is dedicated Nora Lawrence Smith, a local journalist and citizen organizer who dedicated her life to the local community.
-Commemorating her with this monument is great symbolism, of course, because her dedication and impact was not dissimilar to that of the peanut itself.
+Constructed in 1975, the monument was dedicated to Nora Lawrence Smith, a local journalist and citizen organizer who dedicated her life to the local community.
+It was also a tribute to the communities greatest product.

 Know Before You Go